SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 Given the regional scale of the analysis, and the inherent uncertainty in the survey data itself, we chose to avoid this layer of taxonomic uncertainty, and retained only genus-level identification (Supplement 2, *Standardized Taxonomy*).
+The ecological implications for the use of genera-level taxonomies are important for this region.
+While fire tolerance is fairly well conserved within genera, shade tolerance can vary. *Betula* contains shade intolerant *B. paperyfera* and the intermediate *B. alleghaniensis*, while *Pinus* contains the very shade intolerant *P. banksana*, the intolerant *P. resinosa* and the shade tolerant *P. strobus*.
+For cases where shade tolerance (of fire tolerance) varies strongly within a genera we examine the data to determine the suitability of the assignment, or extent of confusion within the assigned genera.

 In areas of open prairie or other treeless areas, *e.g.* southwestern Minnesota, surveyors recorded distances and bearings to 'Non Tree' objects.
 When points were to be located in water bodies the point data indicates 'Water'.
 Points recorded "No Tree" are considered to have been from extremely open vegetation, with an estimated point-level stem density of 0 stems ha^-1^.
 We based our estimates on terrestrial coverage, so water cells are excluded completely.
-Hence, absence of trees at âNo Treeâ locations does reduce the gridded estimates of terrestrial stem density, but absence of trees at 'Water' locations does not.
+Hence, absence of trees at "No Tr"eâ locations does reduce the gridded estimates of terrestrial stem density, but absence of trees at 'Water' locations does not.

 Digitization of the original surveyor notebooks introduces the possibility of transcription errors.
 The Wisconsin dataset was compiled